 - The genetic mutation leading to BMD may have existed in the females of a family for some generations without anyone knowing it.
 Perhaps no male children were born with the disease, or, even if a boy in an earlier generation was affected, relatives may not have known what disease he had.

 - The second possibility is that the child with BMD has a new genetic mutation that arose in one of his mother’s egg cells.
-(Since this mutation isn’t in the mother’s blood cells, it’s impossible to detect by standard carrier testing.)
+(Because this mutation isn’t in the mother’s blood cells, it’s impossible to detect by standard carrier testing).

 If a mother gives birth to a child with BMD, there’s always the possibility that more than one of her egg cells has a dystrophin gene mutation, putting her at higher-than-average risk for passing the mutation to another child.
 Once the new mutation has been passed to a son or daughter, he or she can pass it to the next generation.

 A man with BMD can’t pass the flawed gene to his sons because he gives a son a Y chromosome, not an X. But he’ll certainly pass it to his daughters, because each daughter inherits her father’s only X chromosome.
-They’ll then be carriers, and each of their sons will have a 50 percent chance of developing the disease, and so on.
-A good way to find out more about the inheritance pattern in your family is to talk to your MDA clinic physician or a genetic counselor.
+They’ll then be carriers, and each of their sons will have a 50% chance of developing the disease, and so on.
+A good way to find out more about the inheritance pattern in your family is to talk to your MDA Care Center physician or a genetic counselor.

 Females and BMD